Declination Calculator

 • Declination is signed: positive is north of the celestial equator, negative is south.
 The Sun’s peak declination at the summer solstice is +23°26’; its trough at the winter solstice is -23°26’.
 These two values define the out-of-bounds frontier.

 • Out of bounds means the absolute declination exceeds obliquity.
-We use the J2000 mean (23.4393°).
-Epoch obliquity drifts by only 0.013° per century relative to J2000 — far below the resolution of any OOB claim, so we use a stable threshold across history.
+Augurine uses the J2000 mean (23.4393°).
+Epoch obliquity drifts by only 0.013° per century relative to J2000, so the stable threshold keeps public OOB labels consistent across the historical date ranges shown here.

 • Parallels on the strip map and in the aspect list below the table mark two bodies whose declinations are within 1°.
 A parallel is not a substitute for a zodiacal conjunction; it is an additional signal, independent of sign and house.

-• Contraparallels point at declination oppositions: two bodies matched in intensity, poled against each other across the celestial equator.
+• Contraparallels point at declination oppositions: two bodies mirrored across the celestial equator.

 Sources and further reading

-• Sepharial, The New Manual of Astrology (1898) — modern restatement of parallels and antiscia.
+• Sepharial, The New Manual of Astrology (1898): early modern popular treatment of parallels and antiscia.

 • Reinhold Ebertin, The Combination of Stellar Influences(1940; English ed.
-1972) — Uranian declination-midpoint tradition.
+1972): midpoint and cosmobiology context for declination-aware practice.

 Frequently Asked Questions